sumatinikam1999/Shell-Scripting/DAY01/General.md

 ps aux | grep nginx
 ```
 To list running processes, I use to find rogue and resource intensive processes.
-🧱 Breakdown
+🧱 **Breakdown**
-ps: displays current active processes
+- `ps`: displays current active processes
-a: shows processes for all users
+- `a`: shows processes for all users
-u: display user/owner of the process
+- `u`: display user/owner of the process
-x: shows all processes, even those which are running in background not attached to any terminal
+- `x`: shows all processes, even those which are running in background not attached to any terminal
-grep nginx: filter output to show lines containing nginx
+- `grep` nginx: filter output to show lines containing nginx

 ---